_Sundays and Wednesdays from 7-10 PM

 What's the application procedure?
 Do I have to audition?

 There is no audition.
-There is a simple registration form to fill out and an interview, which can be done over the phone.
-You can also obtain a registration form by emailing J. Chachula at firstname.lastname@example.org.
+We're not interested in your talent, only your willingness to work.
+There is a simple registration form to fill out and a short interview, which can be done over the phone.
+You can also obtain a registration form by emailing J. Chachula at email@example.com.
 The purpose of the interview is to determine if this is the right class for you.
 It's not for everyone.
 If I know of a class better suited to you I will be happy to refer you.
 If we agree to begin work together, a deposit will be required to hold your place in class, since space is limited.

 Alright, how much?

 $460.
 A deposit of $50 is required to hold a place in the class.

 The classes are held in two Raleigh locations, situated just a few miles from each other.
 On Sundays we meet at Raleigh Charter High School (1307 Glenwood Ave.), and on Wednesdays at Cardinal Gibbons High School (1401 Edwards Mill Rd).

 Is the class appropriate for teenagers?

 The class demands a certain level of maturity.
 You must be at least 17 years old to take the class, or a graduating high school senior.
 15 and 16 year-old students may be better suited for The Meisner Weekend Intensive and/or Improvisational Theatre.